jurmy24/delta-simulation/README.md

 ## Limitations

-- **IK parameter mismatch**: The inverse kinematics parameters (`Fd`, `Ed`, `lower_arm`) were measured from the physical robot and may not perfectly match the simulation geometry.
-The square trajectory script uses the same parameters as `delta/python/delta_kinematics.py` — if the end effector path looks wrong, these need calibration against the simulation model.
+- **IK parameter mismatch**: The inverse kinematics parameters (`Fd`, `Ed`, `lower_arm`) were measured from the physical robot and don't perfectly match the simulation geometry.
+I've just been a little bit lazy.
+Might update the values to be exact.
 - **No self-collision**: Inter-body collision is disabled for the robot.
-The robot can still collide with external objects (floor, etc.) but will pass through itself.
+The robot can still collide with external objects (floor, etc.) but will pass through itself (so it will not have the same workspace constraints as a physical version).
 - **Soft loop closure**: The closed kinematic chains use MuJoCo equality connect constraints, which are soft (spring-damper).
 Under large loads or fast motions, small constraint violations (~0.01mm) are normal.
 - **Gripper not tuned**: The gripper joints (`flexion_extension`, `pronation_supination`, `gripper`) have actuators but the kinematics/control for them is not implemented in the trajectory scripts.